virtualstaticvoid/heroku-docker-r/README.md

 It also introduces support for [packrat][8], which is a package dependency manager.

+_NOTE_: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
+For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker in such scenarios.

-The docker image source code can be found at [https://github.com/virtualstaticvoid/heroku-docker-r][1].
+The docker image source code can be found at [https://github.com/virtualstaticvoid/heroku-docker-r][1] and the pre-built images are deployed to [DockerHub][11].

 ## Usage